Cape May: Footsteps at Sunrise

 Let it be

-Paul McCartney once explained that he wasn't being sacrilegious, as some assumed—he was writing about his own mother.
-Now, whenever I hear these words, I think of mine.
+Paul McCartney once explained that he wasn't being sacrilegious, as some assumed at the time—he was writing about his own mother.
+The words “Let it Be” came to him in a dream about his mom.
+Those were not words he had ever used.
+Now, whenever I hear these words, I think of my mom.
 Let it be.
-The song was written nearly sixty years ago, yet it feels as though he wrote it for me yesterday.
+The song was written nearly sixty years ago, yet it feels as though he wrote it for me, Yesterday.

 Next